prys0000/congressional-portal-project/workflows/Archival Workflow Automation/README.md

 ## Additional Notes

-- **Error Handling**: Errors are logged to `errors.log`.
+- **Error Handling**: Errors are logged to `errors.log` for troubleshooting.
 - **Data Privacy**: Ensure compliance with data protection regulations when handling sensitive data.
+- **Customization**:
-- **Customization**: Controlled vocabularies and mappings can be customized within the scripts to suit specific archival needs.
+  - **Controlled Vocabularies**: Controlled vocabularies and mappings can be customized within the scripts to suit specific archival needs.
+  - **Static Metadata**: Static metadata fields in `3-POST-GOOD.py` can be adjusted as required.

+---

+Feel free to contribute to this project by submitting issues or pull requests.
+Your feedback and enhancements are welcome!